IRT Eastern Parkway Line: Dual Contracts expansion

+Eastern Parkway and Flatbush Avenue

 In 1913, New York City, the Brooklyn Rapid Transit Company, and the Interborough Rapid Transit Company (IRT) reached an agreement, known as the Dual Contracts, to drastically expand subway service across New York City.
 As part of Contract 3 of the agreement, between New York City and the IRT, the original subway opened by the IRT in 1904 to City Hall, and extended to Atlantic Avenue in 1908, was to be extended eastward into Brooklyn.
 The line was to be extended along Flatbush Avenue and Eastern Parkway to Buffalo Street as a four-track subway line, and then along East 98th Street and Livonia Avenue to New Lots Avenue as an elevated two-track line, with provisions for the addition of a third track.
 In addition, a two-track branch line along Nostrand Avenue branching off east of the Franklin Avenue station was to be constructed.
 The underground portion of the line became known as the Eastern Parkway Line, or Route 12, while the elevated portion became known as the New Lots Line.

+The IRT Eastern Parkway Line was built as part of Route 12 from 1915 to 1918, from the section east of the Atlantic Avenue station to Utica Avenue and down the Nostrand Avenue Subway to Flatbush Avenue.
+Groundbreaking for the IRT extension took place on May 23, 1914, but actual work did not start for several weeks.
+The groundbreaking was section 1A, stretching between Grand Army Plaza and St. Mark's Avenue.
+The Cranford Company received a construction contract for this section in March 1914 after making a low bid of about $2.2 million, The section between Atlantic Avenue and St. Mark's Avenue was placed for bidding in June 1914; the Transit Company made a low bid of $2.195 million for this contract.